 The IRENA/ADFD Project Facility represents a partnership between the two key organisations to promote renewable energy in developing countries.
 This report by the International Renewable Energy Agency (IRENA) and the Abu Dhabi Fund for Development (ADFD) reviews concrete progress over the first five years of their joint facility to finance such projects.

 This report examines the question of gender equity throughout sector.
-Building on a ground-breaking survey, it finds that much remains to be done to boost women’s participation and allow their talents to be fully utilised.
+Building on a ground-breaking survey, it finds that much remains to be done to boost women’s participation and allow talents to be fully utilised.